 Finally- it’s now time to assemble the tacos and eat them!

-looking for more protein-filled vegetarian dinner ideas? check out these SGTO favorites:
+Looking for more protein-filled vegan dinner ideas? check out these SGTO favorites:

 - 8 medium taco shells